Lindeneg/lindeneg.org-legacy/md/blog/ts-generics.md

 ##### <a name="cache-config"></a>Cache Config

 Since we've introduced `TTL`, we should probably allow consumers to define a value for their needs.
-Thus, we could define a `CacheConfig` type and utilize our previously declared types
+Thus, we could define a `CacheConfig` type

 ```ts
 // ./src/types.ts